cobianzo/tesim-map-2025/README.md

 # To update the site:

-1) update the app locally, buinding it inside the /inc folder.
+1. update the app locally, building it inside the /inc folder.
    - we do so by using sh deploy-tesimwebsite.sh
-2) upload the files, usign the WP file manager:
+2. upload the files, usign the WP file manager:

 - all /inc folder
 - `page-templates/page-map-standalone.php` and `page-templates/page-virtual-tour-standalone.php` (and created, but not made publish: `page-templates/homepage2021.php`)
 - `single-project.php`

 Screen del Village: 1920x1080px
 When clicking on the play icon inside 1728x932px

 # TEST in Tesim page Simulation

 - We downloaded the site using httrack, it is in `/Sites/httrack-3.49.2/tesim-enicbc.eu`
 - /Sites/httrack-3.49.2/tesim-enicbc.eu , run apache in localhost:9000.
   - the index.php calls the snippet-for-web.php, in this project.
   - the http://localhost is always pointing to /Sites, so the .env has to
   - go to the folder `/Sites/httrack-3.49.2/tesim-enicbc.eu/wp-content/themes/understrap-child-master/tesim-map-react-snippet/`
   - `git pull` from the `https://bitbucket.org/cobianzoltddreamteam/tesim-map-react-built/src/master/` project
   - edit `tesim-map.php`, it has to call the right css and js from the built react.
   - copy them from /build/index.html

 # DATA

-EXTERNAL DATA
+## EXTERNAL DATA
----

 - List of programmes and their projects: in a json with format at
   - `projects-and-programmes.json` .
 We get this one from 'interreg' project with a php fn called `get_all_eni_projects()`.
 We can also retrieve from API, but it's not tested live
   - .projects
   - .programmes
 - List of nuts3 and their projects
 - WE DONT USE THIS ONE BUT THE ENDPOINT WORKS: Info of a single project: given post ID, json from API interreg.eu, returning a post and acf fields Object.
 - The images of poster are, at the moment, calculated by using the thumbnail that WP generates at tesim.
 But normally I should use an image

-REPRESENTATION OF DATA IN REACT
+## REPRESENTATION OF DATA IN REACT
----

 List of Programmes: see App.js State
 List of Projects: see App.js State
-List of regions: Appjs state in 2 vars:
-                allRegionsInfo : info about the name of the region, given the code
+List of regions: Appjs state in 2 vars: allRegionsInfo : info about the name of the region, given the code
 regionsToProgrammes: given a region, returns programmes associated.
 Calculated in run time.
 List of countries:

 # DEPLOY

 > sh deploy-build.sh
-Creates the built-git and pushes into `https://bitbucket.org/cobianzoltddreamteam/tesim-map-react-built/`.
+> Creates the built-git and pushes into `https://bitbucket.org/cobianzoltddreamteam/tesim-map-react-built/`.
 That is the definitive project which goes live.

 # The MAP IN SVG

 App.js > Map.js (all html) > SVGEurope.js , created from nuts3-eni.svg
 and `https://svg2jsx.com/`
-we need to remove the <def> tag to make it parseable
-and remove the parent width=1000 height=600.
+we need to remove the <def> tag to make it parseable and remove the parent width=1000 height=600.
 It will be calculated according to the parent div size.

 # Getting Started with Create React App